rows/hiring/job descriptions/Technical Writer (Senior)_Berlin.md

 ## Intro
-At dashdash we create tools that make computation accessible to everyone.
+At Rows we create tools that make computation accessible to everyone.
-Coding used to be hard. dashdash changes that.
+Coding used to be hard.
+Rows changes that.
 We want you to create interactive web apps using the spreadsheet skills that you already have.
 Imagine a grid where each cell can exchange data with other online services or repeat a job.
 This is what we’re building.

-[dashdash](https://dashdash.com/) is a well-funded startup with top investors like Accel and Cherry Ventures.
+[Rows](https://rows.com/), formerly dashdash, is a well-funded startup with top investors like Accel and Cherry Ventures.
 We have offices in Berlin and Porto.
 Check us e.g. on [Crunchbase](https://www.crunchbase.com/organization/dashdash), [Techcrunch](https://techcrunch.com/2018/05/16/dashdash-a-platform-to-create-web-apps-using-only-spreadsheet-skills-nabs-8m-led-by-accel/), [Venturebeat](https://venturebeat.com/2018/05/16/accel-leads-8-million-investment-in-dashdash-to-create-web-apps-from-spreadsheets/).

-We are hiring a Senior Technical Writer for our office in Berlin, Germany, to help our users learn how to use dashdash.
+We are hiring a Senior Technical Writer for our office in Berlin, Germany, to help our users learn how to use Rows.

 ## Your responsibilities
-- Be the sole owner of the content that educates users and helps them use dashdash.
+- Be the sole owner of the content that educates users and helps them use Rows.
 - Make sure that the content that exists inside and outside our product is helpful.
 You will translate how the product actually works into easy-to-understand content.
 - Make sure our content is clear and objective, that it matches our brand and our users’ skill level.
 - Partner with the Product and Customer Success teams in finding content challenges and  opportunities.
 Identify where/when content is needed and also where/when it’s not needed.
 Create a strategy that typifies content and its relationship to the product, feature states and user proficiency.

 ## Typical tasks
-- Create, periodically review and improve dashdash templates covering use-cases that help users get value out of dashdash and its features.
+- Create, periodically review and improve Rows templates covering use-cases that help users get value out of Rows and its features.
-- Manage and review content for landing pages that relate to dashdash features and use cases.
+- Manage and review content for landing pages that relate to Rows features and use cases.
 - Start and maintain a knowledge base.
-Distill dashdash's key features into practical documentation that can live inside the product, in the form of a helper bar and/ or an autonomous website or platform.
+Distill Rows' key features into practical documentation that can live inside the product, in the form of a helper bar and/ or an autonomous website or platform.
 Cover features, shortcuts, tricks, FAQs and more.
 - Create and maintain other customizable content related to features, such as  instructions for the data explorer, recommended tables, the autocomplete feature, error messages.
 - Participate in our forum by answering challenges presented by users with spreadsheets and formulas you create.
 Establish yourself as an expert among spreadsheet experts.
 - Prepare and post content for product updates and release notes to be shared with users via different channels.